The Ultimate Reading List

 Ever heard about remote-viewing and astral projection?
 Maybe now is the time to get to know those things.

 Enjoy the list.
 A book a day is do-able.
-We added a short review next to the title as to give you the geist of the book.
+I added a short review next to the title as to give you the zeigeist of the book.

 With love and compassion,